mathworks-ref-arch/matlab-on-gcp/README.md

 # **MATLAB on Google Cloud Platform**

-This repository shows how to build a Google® Machine Image with MATLAB® and MATLAB toolboxes installed.
+This repository shows how to build a Google® machine image for Linux® with MATLAB® and MATLAB toolboxes installed.

 A HashiCorp® Packer template generates the machine image.
 The template is an HCL2 file that tells Packer which plugins (builders, provisioners, post-processors) to use, how to configure those plugins, and what order to run them in.
 For more information, see [Packer Templates](https://www.packer.io/docs/templates#packer-templates).